 The second-largest segment of the public cloud computing market is the infrastructure-as-a-service (IaaS), while the platform-as-a-service (PaaS) is also expected to grow quickly.

-Many organizations are using a combination of public and private cloud solutions to meet their unique needs and optimize their workloads.
+Many organizations use public and private cloud solutions to meet their unique needs and optimize their workloads.

 Based on these trends, we can outline the direction for future strategies in the next few years: